Master’s Degrees in Plant Protection & Integrated Pest Management

 Student Diversity

-More men than women pursue master's degrees in plant protection and integrated pest management.
-About 51.4% of graduates in this field are male.
+More women than men pursue their master's degree in plant protection and integrated pest management.
+About 56.1% of graduates with this degree are female.

 The racial-ethnic distribution of plant protection and integrated pest management master’s degree students is as follows: